Announcing the Paddle Golden Gate 2018 coaching team!

 Kelly is a surf obsessed, rough water loving, paddling fanatic.
 Her positive energy and enthusiasm for kayaking encourages and inspires both elite and novice paddlers alike.
 As a coach, she strives to help paddlers of all levels set goals, push boundaries, and find joy on the water.
 Kelly works full time in the paddlesports industry and currently coaches through several outlets including California Canoe & Kayak and River & Ocean.
 Kelly is passionate in her pursuit to get more women on the water and offers women’s specific sea and surf kayak programs in collaboration with California Women’s Watersport Collective.
 She recently assumed the role of Event Director for Paddle Golden Gate and is excited to bring paddlers from across the United States and abroad together to enjoy her home waters.

 In 2017, Kelly began broadening her paddling horizons and embarked on Fearless Formosa a 6-week coaching and sea kayaking adventure in Taiwan.
 There she shared her love of kayaking with the local community through a series of clinics and month long expedition spanning the island’s eastern coast.
-Kelly crushed her first year in the competitive surf kayak circuit and as a result will represent the United States in the 2017 World Surf Kayak Championships.
+Kelly crushed her first year in the competitive surf kayak circuit and as a result represented the United States in the 2017 World Surf Kayak Championships.
 She holds the following certifications: ACA Level 4 Open Water Coastal Kayak Instructor, Level 3 Surf Kayak Instructor, and a Level 2 SUP Instructor, and is trained in Wilderness First Aid.

 David is a sea kayaking coach, guide, and manager of the Kayak Connection in the Monterey Bay on the central coast of California.
 He grew up playing in the waves of southern California and spent his childhood wondering what it would be like to explore beyond the crowded beaches, which first led him to the world of sailing.
 He lived on his sailboat for many years and taught sailing in Santa Cruz, but eventually found his way to sea kayaking after failing at outboard engine mechanics and wanting to get closer to the rocks.
 He spent 10 years as a touring musician while working as a sea kayaking guide on the side, but eventually left the touring life to be a coach and a manager full time with the Kayak Connection where he has worked since 2010.
 David is a Level 4 Open Water Coastal Kayaking ACA Instructor, and he spends his time training new guides, searching for wildlife, building things, and playing with his kayak in the waves.